-The Colorado Limited (Special) Power of Attorney allows a Colorado resident to appoint someone they personally know and trust (called the agent) to handle one or more responsibilities in their absence.
-The person completing the form is known as the “principal” in both the contract and state law.
-Once completed, the POA gives the principal peace of mind in knowing a task that would otherwise need their presence (signing a form, for example), can be carried out by the agent they nominated.
-Unlike more general POAs, the limited POA contains highly specific conditions that limit the agent’s ability to the area in which they’ve been asked to assist with.
+A Colorado limited power of attorney form allows a resident to appoint someone they know and trust (the agent) to handle one or more responsibilities in their absence.
+The person completing the document is known as the principal in both the contract and state law.
+Once completed, the tasks assigned in the power of attorney must be carried out by the agent as written.
+As soon as they fulfill the responsibilities, the form no longer holds power.

 What is a Colorado Limited Power of Attorney?